Initial Sonography Certification and Registration

 radiation therapy professionals.

-ARRT has two pathways to Sonography certification.
+ARRT has two pathways to Sonography certification and registration.
 In either case, candidates must

 meet basic education, ethics, and examination requirements, as outlined in ARRT's